NORTH EAST FOOTBALL - NBC SVG

-A Group B match in the First Division of the National Lotteries Authority/Harioun/Flow North East Football League took place yesterday when Pride and Joy defeated Bruce Law Chambers Mt Grenan 4-1 yesterday afternoon at the Chili Playing Field in Georgetown.
+The National Lotteries Authority/ HAIROUN/FLOW North East Football League took place last Sunday, when World XI dominated in Group “B” 1st Division match defeating DESCO F.C 6-2 at the Chili Playing Field in Georgetown.

-Alastair Williams, Otis Hector, Dante Toney and Dunte Smith scored a goal each for Pride and Joy while Courtney Peters converted the goal for Bruce Law Chambers Mt Grenan.
+For World XI, Dorian Dallaway scored a hat trick with a goal each by Jemel Stapleton, Dillion John and Curlan Joseph.
+Ricardo Glasgow and Shevorn Caine scored a goal each for DESCO F.C.

-This afternoon’s match at a 4:15 will be between Brownstown United and Owia FC in the First Division.
+In the Premier Division, Jebelles Chapmans beat SV United 3-nil.
+Akinda Samuel, Brendon Johnson and Geovani Clarke scored the goals.

 Advertisement